Transitions Abroad Home.

 SNCF: General SNCF site, links to other SNCF sites including highspeed TGV trains.

-Interrail and other train passes for use in France and Europe.
+Use Eurail and many other flexible train passes for use in France and Europe.

 Bus